 - Exploration: Discover the different parts of the station and imagine its past activity.

-A Forgotten Ghost Village The village of Périllos , abandoned in the 1970s, is a unique site for urbex enthusiasts.
-Located in the Corbières, this village offers a total immersion in a forgotten rural past.
+A Forgotten Ghost Village: The village of Périllos , abandoned in the 1970s, is a unique site for urban exploration enthusiasts.
+Located in the Corbières region, this village offers total immersion in a forgotten rural past.

 Site Features